hamkasu/photoverone/replit.md

 - All static assets loading properly: CSS, images, favicon, and Calmic logo
 - Navigation menu displaying correctly across application pages
 - All core PhotoVault features confirmed operational and ready for use
+- **PRODUCTION READY**: Database persistence configured with PostgreSQL - all data will persist between app restarts
 - Application is fully functional and ready for both development work and production deployment in Replit environment
 - Fresh import setup completed successfully with all components working properly